 From there, workshop participants brainstorm solutions without focusing on the cost or implementation practicalities.
 Finally, the workshop concludes by testing out low-fidelity prototypes of those ideas.

-Product discovery workshops begin by defining the product idea and how it stands up to scrutiny.
-Would this solve the user’s problem if implemented successfully?
-Upon answering that question, workshop participants begin to scope out project requirements and to define how such features function.
+We help you define your product idea and how it stands up to scrutiny, but would this solve the user’s problem if implemented successfully? and, upon answering that question, workshop participants begin to scope out project requirements and to define how such features function.
 Then participants work toward a set of product goals and success indicators.
-The workshop ends with a detailed production plan, a specification outlining your complete project.
+The workshop ends with a detailed production plan that outlines your complete project.

-Once you and your nearshore team complete the product discovery phase, you’re ready to dive into design sprints.
-This is a five-phase process that is similar to the workshop model of the design thinking and product discovery phases but is specifically oriented toward defining goals and reducing overall risk before starting development.
+Once you and your nearshore team complete the product discovery phase, you’re ready to dive into design sprints, a five-phase process similar to the Design Thinking workshop and Product Discovery.
+Design Sprints are specifically oriented toward defining goals and reducing overall risk before starting development.
 This phase uses rapid prototyping and usability testing throughout a series of sprints like those used in an Agile development cycle.

-With a great UI/UX, your app or website stands out in a field of competitors.
-A bad UI/UX can ruin an otherwise great product.
+With a great UI/UX, your app or website stands out in a field of competitors, and a bad UI/UX can ruin an otherwise great product.
 Your nearshore team consists of expert UI/UX designers, these specialists are intimately familiar with innovative solutions for creating compelling interfaces and experiences that feel natural and make users want to continue their engagement with the product.

-Agile is all about flexible and efficient product delivery.
-Regular scrum meetings include your development team, a scrum master, and a product owner.
+Regular scrum meetings will reunite your development team, a scrum master, and a product owner.
 After the product owner divides up the full set of requirements into individual tasks for the developers, scrum meetings ensure steady progress toward your product’s release.
 These meetings typically include a scrum master who’s constantly on the lookout for ways to increase productivity.